-In the EPA's development of the PM10 NAAQS, the major emphasis has been placed upon community epidemiological studies, along with additional toxicological and controlled human exposure studies.
+In the EPA's development of the PM10 NAAQS, major emphasis was placed upon community epidemiological studies, along with additional toxicological and controlled human exposure studies.
 These studies have shown that exposure to elevated levels of particulate matter causes adverse human health effects, including reduced lung functions, increased respiratory complications, cardiovascular disease, lowering the body's defense against infections, injury to lung tissue, nonfatal heart attacks, increased risk of cancer and, in extreme cases, premature deaths.
-People most sensitive to the effects of PM10 are those with influenza, asthma and other chronic lung and heart disease, as well as the elderly, young children, and exercising adults.
+People most sensitive to the effects of PM{10} are those with influenza, asthma and other chronic lung and heart disease, as well as the elderly, young children, and exercising adults.

 PM{10} is likely to penetrate deep into the lung tissue and lodge in the alveoli, the small air sacs in the lung where the essential oxygen transfer occurs.
 PM{10} is too small for the natural filtering process of the human body (small hairs and mucous throughout the nasal and lung passage) to remove.
 Researchers studied health effects from short-term and long-term exposure to particulate matter concentrations in the air.
-These general findings have been reaffirmed when the PM{10} 24-hour standard established in 1987 of 150 μg/m3 was retained during the 1997, 2006, 2012, and 2020 NAAQS review process (see Section 1.4).
+These general findings were reaffirmed when the 1987 PM{10} 24-hour standard of 150 μg/m3 was retained after the 1997, 2006, 2012, and 2020 NAAQS review process (see Section 1.4).

 In 2006, after evaluating more recent long-term PM{10} exposure research studies, EPA concluded that the long-term health impacts were mainly related to exposure to fine-sized particles of 2.5 microns or less in diameter ($PM{2.5}$) (71 FR 61198).
 EPA reviewed both the 24-hour and annual PM{10} standards, and the review did not show an association with long term exposure to particles greater than 2.5 microns (71 FR 61198).
-Therefore, EPA concluded that in order to address long-term health impacts, an annual PM{10} standard was no longer needed with the annual $PM{2.5}$ standard in effect.
+Therefore, EPA concluded that because the annual $PM{2.5}$ standard adequately addressed long-term health impacts an annual PM{10} standard was no longer needed.